 Air Malta offers the most direct flights to Malta and has already resumed many routes.

 Other airlines like: Ryan Air, Luxair and Wizz Air will be the first to start flying back into Malta at the start of July.
-Here are some of the first direct flights scheduled:

 What’s Open In Malta